Theistica/forex_trader/README.md

 Uses machine learning to predict whether you should buy or sell on forex exchanges.

-Requires /data/ folder with downloaded forex data.
+Requires /data/ folder with downloaded forex data from Yahoo Finance.